meir1274/meir1274/README.md

 - 👋 Hi, I’m @meir1274

-- 👀 I’m interested in jave
+- 👀 I’m interested in java

 - 📫 How to reach me meir1274@gmail.com